Barbara Nissman: Alberto Ginastera

+Nissman has recorded Ginastera’s complete solo piano repertoire and also his piano/chamber works with Aurora Natola-Ginastera, cello; Ruben Gonzales, violin; and the Laurentian String Quartet.

 Her video documentary, Alberto Ginastera, "A Man of Latin America", A Masterclass with Barbara Nissman includes interviews with the composer and his family as well as the conductor Leonard Slatkin, Keith Emerson of Emerson, Lake & Palmer and jazz pianist Chick Corea.
 Masterclasses and performances by Barbara of his three piano sonatas and his early Danzas Argentinas are also included.